-*This recipe would definitely work with only 1/4 cup butter or with a healthier substitute, like coconut oil.
+*This grain-free and refined sugar-free zucchini brownie recipe would definitely work with only 1/4 cup butter or with a healthier substitute, like coconut oil.

 - Sift the protein powder, cocoa powder, coconut flour, cinnamon, baking powder and salt, and set aside – don’t skip this step because it keeps the protein powder and coconut flour from globbing together into lumps

 - Beat the butter and brown rice syrup with a hand mixer until creamy